 Slipped disc symptoms can originate within any part of the spine – from the neck to the lower back – and symptoms also can radiate to other parts of the body.
 Most frequently, however, symptoms emanate from the lumbar region, or lower back, because that area of the spine supports a great amount of weight and endures repeated stress daily, making it more prone to disc collapse, bulging, herniation and other degeneration through the years.

 Symptoms of a slipped disc in the lower back include pain in the area of the herniated disc, as well as pain numbness, tingling, and weakness that radiates to the buttocks, legs, and feet.
 Similarly, a slipped disc in the neck (cervical spine) also can produce numbness, tingling, muscle weakness and pain, but these symptoms typically are concentrated in the cervical area of the spine as well as the shoulders, arms and hands.
 Headaches are another possible symptom of a slipped or bulging disc in the neck.

 In severe slipped disc cases, patients may experience paralysis, bowel dysfunction or bladder dysfunction, which indicates a life-threatening medical emergency called cauda equina syndrome that must be treated immediately with surgery.

-Slipped disc symptoms are similar to the symptoms of a number of other back and neck conditions, so in order to ensure the most successful slipped disc treatment, it’s important to get a proper diagnosis.
+Slipped disc symptoms are similar to the symptoms of a number of other neck and back conditions, so in order to ensure the most successful slipped disc treatment, it’s important to get a proper diagnosis.
 Your physician can diagnose your condition by conducting a physical examination and exploring your complete medical history.
-An X-ray, CT scan, or MRI may be necessary in order to rule out other conditions.
+An X-ray, CT scan or MRI may be necessary in order to rule out other conditions.

 - When did they first occur?